Grace Yu, MD

 Women's health (including obstetrics), diabetes care, whole family care

-Dr. Yu is the Residency Program Director and a teaching faculty member of the Stanford - O’Connor Family Medicine Residency Program.
+Dr. Yu is the Residency Program Director and a teaching faculty member of the Stanford Health Care - O’Connor Hospital Family Medicine Residency Program.
 Dr. Yu is passionate about primary care education and enjoys her teaching responsibilities with medical students and family medicine residents.
 She is board-certified by the American Board of Family Medicine and has a special interest in women's health, including obstetrics, diabetes care, and quality improvement.
 She leads the diabetes group visits in the Family Health Center and was one of the founding members of the OSLER program.
 Dr. Yu received Stanford University's Henry J. Kaiser Foundation Excellence in Clinical Teaching Award in 2017.
 Outside of the Bay Area, Dr. Yu also has ties with a local community clinic in Roatan, Honduras, Clinica Esperanza, where she long served as the medical volunteer coordinator.
 She considers it a privilege to be a part of her patients' lives and hopes to help both her patients and her trainees find a path to better health and happiness.
 To keep herself in great health, Dr. Yu enjoys yoga, playing the piano, photography, scuba diving, adventure travel (all the more adventurous with her three young children in tow!), and spending time with her family and friends.

 Robert Norman, MD